smrr723/Bootstrap-Generator/README.md

-JS Bootstrap Grid Generator
+# JS Bootstrap Grid Generator

-About
+### About
-A simple JS tool which allows you to input specific data into an array format which will in turn display all array items in a grid.
+A simple JS tool which allows you to input specific data in an array format which will in turn display all array items in a grid.

 This was just a quick and easy solution to a small task I was given at work, so may